 A loud alarm will scare potential intruders away, whereas a silent alarm will alert the police so they can catch them red handed.
 Whichever you choose, alarms are another smart way of keeping your site protected, and having signs stating you have CCTV and alarms can deter criminals from trying to break-in in the first place.

 Install A Perimeter Fence

 A fence is a great barrier against intrusion so make sure you keep it well maintained.
 Fences should be 2.4 metres high to effectively keep out intruders.
 Check the physical condition of your fence regularly and look for any blind spots that aren’t lit or covered by security cameras.
 Add warning signs that highlight the presence of your other security features like cameras and alarms.

 Involve Your Workforce

 Always get your workforce involved in securing the site, whether that’s keeping detailed records and logs of all the equipment on-site, or by assigning individual responsibility for locking up and securing the equipment, or even just encouraging them to be aware of security on-site.
 Encourage drivers to ‘park smart’ by facing into a circle and activating anti-theft features like ignition and wheel locks and shut-off systems to protect your plant hire.
 Also, keep a record of any suspicious activity seen by your staff.

 Prevention Is Better Than Theft

 Whether you choose to hire guards or rely on smart security, a comprehensive strategy will help to prevent break-ins and minimise the threats to your building site.
-If you want to avoid the risk of theft when you decide on plant hire Nottingham or across the Midlands, why not get in touch with us today to discuss your options and get your free online quote.
+If you want to avoid the risk of theft when you decide on plant hire in Leicester or across the Midlands, why not get in touch with us today to discuss your options and get your free online quote.